federgraph/trimm-420-data-format-delphi/README.md

 - past a Trimm-Item or Trimm-File from the clipboard
 - write a Trimm-File to disk
 - read a Trimm-File from disk at application startup time
-- read a Trimm-File from disk at use request
+- read a Trimm-File from disk at user request

 To test drive the code I have created a minimal Form with normal Buttons and Memo Controls.
 The UI for this initial version of the test app was done super quick, it is ugly by design,